alexfernandez/inits/README.md

 Note how the callback `next` is invoked before the function ends;
-this allows `inits` to run asynchronous tasks, and to regain execution and run any other callbacks.
+this allows `inits` to run asynchronous tasks, and to regain execution and run any other tasks.

-If your callback is synchronous, simply invoke the callback at the end:
+If your task is synchronous, simply invoke the callback at the end:

 ```
 inits.finish(function(next)